ECTS

 36h

-This is a cross-disciplinary practical course for students majoring in physics, mechanics or EEA in the L1 PCSI portal.
-This practical work will enable students to acquire fundamental concepts from the 3 disciplines (physics, mechanics, EEA), essential for further study in the chosen speciality or for a gateway between the other disciplines.
+This is a cross-disciplinary practical work unit intended for students specializing in physics, mechanics, or EEA in the L1 PCSI portal.
+These practicals will enable students to acquire fundamental concepts from the three disciplines (physics, mechanics, EEA), which are essential for continuing their studies in their chosen specialty or for transferring to other disciplines.